 Being a military spouse grants you a complimentary membership in a particular club where you are often alone while your partner in life is absent for an extended period.
 Your spouse might be away attending a school or training, have been selected for a home or abroad mission, or is away for another military-related reason.
 Shifting all responsibilities onto one person and the extended months of loneliness can cause anxiety and depression even in the strongest of characters.
 Emotions run high, resources are stretched, and couples are tested.
-For Military Spouse Appreciation Day, I wanted to share some tips and ideas how you can support a military spouse in your life.
+For Military Spouse Appreciation Day, I wanted to share some tips and military spouse appreciation day ideas about how you can support a military spouse in your life.

 How to Support a Military Spouse

 Providing company.
 Military life can be lonely when your spouse is away.
 Invite your friend to join you for a stroll in the park, out to dinner, an event, or just to hang out.
 Remember her on holidays and try to include her in your family’s celebrations.
 Likewise, kids will struggle to adjust to this time with only one parent.
 Play dates, good role models, and support from their friends is vital, so they don’t feel left out or abandoned.

 Bring a meal or care package.
 Cooking for one quickly turns into frozen dinners.
 Bringing over a fresh family-friendly meal is such a wonderful gift, especially at the beginning of deployment or extended school.
 Care packages are incredible!
 Even some nice toiletries or some tea or coffee can help encourage the military spouse and show your support.

 Helping with the kids so she gets a break.
 I’m sure she would love some childcare but don’t just say “if you need me to help watch the kids let me know.”
 She isn’t likely to ask, so offer something specific.
 Invite the kids over for a playdate so she has some time to herself to get a haircut or go to the spa.
 Or gift her some babysitting.